Could this be a sign of change in police shooting crisis?

 , a 37-year-old black man.
 Cellphone video shows Sterling pinned to the ground moments before he was shot six times outside a convenience store.
 Police said he was reaching for a gun.

-The Baton Rouge Police Department is holding disciplinary hearings against the two officers to determine if their conduct followed departmental rules.
+On Friday evening, after the Baton Rouge Police Department held disciplinary hearings to determine if the two officers followed departmental rules, Officer Blane Salamoni was fired for violating use-of-force policies

+against Sterling.
+Officer Howie Lake II will be suspended for three days for "losing his temper."
 The family, as many families have been begun to do in these police killings, has filed a civil lawsuit as a way to seek recourse outside of the criminal courts.

 In Sacramento, Stephon Clark's story is similar: Clark was shot

-Note: UPDATE: This piece has been updated to include new reporting.